A few curiosities our ancestors left behind

 Lake Michigan Stonehenge

-Laying somewhere on the bottom of Lake Michigan is a small stone circle that appears to be some kind of religious structure, the only problem is that the lake has been flooded for thousands of years and on one of the stone pillars is a carving of a type of elephant that went extinct 10,000 years ago.
-The circle was discovered by a professor from the Northwest Michigan university in 2007 when he was looking for ship wrecks, but it also happens to be located within a native American reserve and its exact location is being kept a secret.
+Laying somewhere on the bottom of Lake Michigan is a small stone circle that appears to be some kind of religious structure, the only problem is that the lake has been flooded for thousands of years, and on one of the stone pillars is a carving of a type of elephant that went extinct 10,000 years ago.
+The circle was discovered by a professor from Northwest Michigan University in 2007 when he was looking for shipwrecks, but it also happens to be located within a native American reserve and its exact location is being kept a secret.

 The worlds first murder scene